“This was not a new work, but an old hand returning by familiar paths.”

 - Set

 task.allowAutomaticTaskstoofforpromptin VS Code user settings.
-This prevents bothrunOn: folderOpentasks from firing silently, breaking Path 1 entirely and stopping the automatic trigger of Path 2.
-Note that Path 2 still fires if the victim subsequently runs any npm command. - Audit
+This preventsrunOn: folderOpentasks from firing automatically, breaking Path 1 and stopping the automatic VS Code trigger of Path 2.
+Path 2 can still fire if the victim later runsnpm installor one of the defined project scripts. - Audit

 .vscode/tasks.jsonbefore opening any repository from an unknown source.
 Look specifically forrunOn: folderOpenand pipe-to-shell commands.
 Scroll horizontally in the raw file - malicious URLs may be pushed far off-screen by whitespace padding.
 Note that theenvtask closes its terminal immediately (close: true); absence of a visible terminal is not evidence that the task did not fire. - Audit